-There are various tests performed during the medical admission, like:
+There are various tests performed during the medical admission:

-- Blood tests and intravenous injections to administer drugs or to replace fluids
+- Blood test and intravenous injections to administer drugs or to replace fluids

-- X-ray – To get details of the fracture, lung infection, or fluid in the lungs
+- X-ray – To get details of fracture, lung infection, or fluids in the lungs

 - CT scan and MRI – It gives 360 – degree image of the head, chest, and abdomen

 - ECG – It measures the activity of the heart and checks damaged heart muscle

 - Biopsy – It is a test to take a sample of an organ, usually to detect cancer

 - Catheterization – To insert a catheter into a vein, or artery

 Apollo Spectra Hospitals, Alwarpet, Chennai